FALCON: An ML Framework for Fully Automated Layout-Constrained Analog Circuit Design: Related Work

 \textbf{Datasets} for analog design are often limited to symbolic SPICE simulations or small-scale testbeds that do not reflect real-world design flows.
 AnalogGym~\cite{Li2024AnalogGymAO} and AutoCkt~\cite{DATE_AutoCkt} rely on synthetic circuits and symbolic simulators, lacking the process fidelity, noise characteristics, and layout-dependent behavior of foundry-calibrated flows.
 In contrast, \method{} is trained on a large-scale dataset constructed from over one million Cadence-simulated circuits across 20 topologies and five circuit categories, offering a substantially more realistic foundation for ML-driven analog design.

 To the best of our knowledge, \method{} is the first framework to unify topology selection, parameter inference, and layout-aware optimization in a single end-to-end pipeline, validated at scale using industrial-grade Cadence simulations for mm-wave analog circuits.
+A qualitative comparison with representative prior work is provided in Appendix \ref{appx:related}.